xavier-zy/Awesome-pytorch-list-CNVersion/README.md

 68. [Deep Learning with PyTorch: Zero to GANs](https://jovian.ml/aakashns/collections/deep-learning-with-pytorch): Deep Learning with PyTorch ([video](https://www.youtube.com/watch?v=GIsg-ZUy0MY))系列在线课程的相关代码。
 69. [Deep Learning with PyTorch](https://www.manning.com/books/deep-learning-with-pytorch): Deep Learning with PyTorch teaches you how to implement deep learning algorithms with Python and PyTorch, the book includes a case study: building an algorithm capable of detecting malignant lung tumors using CT scans.
 70. [Serverless Machine Learning in Action with PyTorch and AWS](https://www.manning.com/books/serverless-machine-learning-in-action): Serverless Machine Learning in Action is a guide to bringing your experimental PyTorch machine learning code to production using serverless capabilities from major cloud providers like AWS, Azure, or GCP.
+71. <kbd>2600+</kbd> [LabML NN](https://github.com/lab-ml/nn): A collection of PyTorch implementations of neural networks architectures and algorithms with side-by-side notes.

 ## Paper implementations｜论文实现